UnlyEd/next-right-now/concepts/presets.md

 We **do not plan** on providing presets for:
 - Different monitoring tool than Sentry, as it is one of the best out there, provides a generous free plan, and does the job really well.
 - Different analytics tool than Amplitude, as it is the most flexible analytics tool we've experienced.
-    For instance, Google Analytics feels like some stuff invented during Stone age in comparison, and GA doesn't even play well at all with CSR rendering.
+    - For instance, Google Analytics feels like some stuff invented during Stone age in comparison, and GA doesn't even play well at all with CSR rendering.
+    - **Edit 2021**: Following the Beta release of [Google Analytics 4](https://www.blog.google/products/marketingplatform/analytics/new_google_analytics/), we might revisit our stance once it'll be out of Beta.
+It works very much similarly to Amplitude, at first glance.
 - Different css-in-js tool than Emotion, as we've studied the market quite intensively before picking Emotion, and it's very flexible about usage and covers lots of needs.
-    _We haven't been limited by Emotion in any way, within a year!_
+    _We haven't been limited by Emotion in any way, since mid-2019!_
 - Different CI/CD tools than Github Actions, as it is becoming quite used worldwide and very powerful, for free.
 There is nothing that matches it, and we don't plan on using GitLab or BitBucket in a foreseen future.

-> We will therefore not provide any preset for those tools, but the **community is free to open a Github issue** and discuss needs and eventually propose a contribution through PR.
+> We will therefore not provide any preset with replacements for those tools, but the **community is free to open a Github issue** and discuss the needs and eventually propose a contribution through a PR.
 >
-> We are therefore open to add more/new tooling, but we must discuss it together first! :wink:
+> We are open to add more/new tooling, but we must discuss it together first! :wink:

 ## How do I know which preset is best for me?

 A "preset" is nothing more than a pre-configured set of features that are built-in within.

-So, to decide which one you need, you must compare what features are available versus what features you actually need.
+So, to decide which one you need, you must compare what features are available versus what features you need (and the ones you might need in the future).
 Also, some presets include non-free vendors, or vendors that only provide a limited plan.
 Depending on those things, you may choose one preset over another.